 A tax bracket is a range of incomes taxed at a specific rate.
 Tax brackets are components of a progressive income tax system, in which taxes increase progressively as your income increases.
 The idea is that high-income taxpayers can shoulder the burden of a high tax rate.
 Low-income taxpayers pay less because they can't afford to pay high taxes.

 For example, there are seven tax brackets in the current U.S. tax code.
-The Tax Cuts and Jobs Act lowered the rates for five of them for the 2018 tax year.
-The new 2018 rates are as follows:
+The 2017 Tax Cuts and Jobs Act lowered the rates for five of them for the upcoming tax years.
+The rates for 2021 (2020 tax year) are as follows:

 - 10 percent